-- Educational Psychological Service (NEPS) Continuum of Support i.e. those at most risk.
-This would include school avoiders.
-These Support Plans are oriented around action and evaluation.
-They set out the steps that are to be taken and who will take these necessary steps.
-The Support Plans should be revisited frequently to assess the situation and an evaluation of supports must be carried out to determine their effectiveness. - The student voice: Involving a school avoider in decisions that impact on them can benefit their emotional health and wellbeing.
-It helps them to feel part of the school and wider community.
-It also helps them to establish some control over their lives, gives them a sense of belonging and a sense of mastery of their circumstances.
-At an individual level, benefits include helping a school avoider to gain belief in their own capabilities, including building their knowledge and skills to make healthy choices while developing their independence.
+- steps.
+The Support Plans should be revisited frequently to assess the situation and an evaluation of supports must be carried out to determine their effectiveness. - The student voice: Involving a school avoider in decisions that impact on them can building their knowledge and skills to make healthy choices while developing their independence.
 Collectively, young people benefit through having opportunities to influence decisions, to express their views and to develop strong social networks.
-It is recommended that: - o The school should fully involve students in discussions around their return to school. - o Students with Support Plans should be encouraged to self-monitor and reflect on their progress. - o The student voice should be captured, as this is essential around school avoidance. - Additional needs: The SENCO should carry out universal testing.
-CAT4 testing is done by the Guidance Counsellor.
-The model of assessment and intervention is underpinned by the recognition that educational needs occur along a continuum, from mild to severe and from transient to long term.
-The response to the needs of students is organised according to NEPS' Continuum of Support.
+It is recommended that: - o The school should fully involve students in discussions around their return to school. - reflect on their progress. - to NEPS' Continuum of Support.
 A Student Support Plan is devised for students with Special Education Needs.
-All students involved in SEN support will have a tailored learning plan, with students with resource teaching hours or more complex needs having a more detailed Support Plan.
-The Support Plan process involves: - o Gathering information, such as personal and background details. - o Educational details (primary school details/assessment and learning support details). - o Categorisation of need (assessment reports/information attained from parents). - o General profile based on formal/informal assessment. - o SEN provision. - o Priority need. - o Setting targets for each priority learning need. - o Identifying the strategies and resources required. - o Relevant documentation. - o Setting the date for review: a review occurs each academic year.
-However, it may occur more often, depending on student progress and circumstances.
+All students involved in SEN support will have a tailored a more detailed Support Plan.
+The Support Plan process involves: - o Gathering information, such as personal and background details. - o Educational details (primary school details/assessment and learning support details).

+- o General profile based on formal/informal assessment. - o SEN provision. - o Priority need. - o Setting targets for each priority learning need. - o Identifying the strategies and resources required. - o Relevant documentation. - occur more often, depending on student progress and circumstances.